wunderio/silta/docs/go-live-checklist.md

 (for example making sure that the root account of the CMS is disabled).

 ## Github
-- Set up deletion protection for the master and production branches
+- Set up deletion protection for the master and production branches.
+- Make sure the required people are added to the group which has access to the production CircleCI context.

 ## Resources
 - Make sure all services have dedicated resources: